 3. Buyer journey stage

-Behavioral segmentation according to customer journey stage allows you to align communications and personalize experiences to increase conversions at every stage.
+Behavioral segmentation, according to the customer journey stage, allows you to align communications and personalize experiences to increase conversions at every stage.
 It also helps you discover stages where customers are not progressing, so you can improve your marketing efforts there.

 Segmenting customers by journey stage isn’t always easy, though.
 Customers in various stages still interact and engage with content in other stages, across a variety of channels, at all different times, and in no particular order.
 Therefore, a single customer behavior or interaction is not enough to pinpoint which journey stage they exist.